cjbp/standford-corenlp-skill/README.md

 java -cp "*" -Xmx8g edu.stanford.nlp.pipeline.StanfordCoreNLPServer -annotators "tokenize" -preload "tokenize, ssplit, pos, parse, lemma, depparse"
 ```
 __Important Note:__
-> If you run into issue starting the server you may need to check the JDK install, permissions or memory allocation.
-Please refer to the Stamford CoreNLP
+`If you run into issue starting the server you may need to check the JDK install, permissions or memory allocation.
+Please refer to the:' (Stamford CoreNLP FAQ)[https://stanfordnlp.github.io/CoreNLP/faq.html]

 Once the server has started, using the browser of your choice and enter the following URLs to test if the server is alive and ready to take requests:
 - http://localhost:9000/live - server started succesfully